dbwebb-se/mvc/example/symfony/README.md

 ### Add JavaScript

-You can add own Javascript modules.
+You can add your own Javascript modules.
 Try creating a file `assets/js/hello.js` and add the following module code to it (you need to create the directory `assets/js`).

 ```javascript
 export default () => {